lanl-ansi/WaterModels.jl/docs/src/examples.md

 highs = JuMP.optimizer_with_attributes(HiGHS.Optimizer, "time_limit" => 60.0)
 result = solve_mn_owf(data_mn, LRDWaterModel, highs)
 ```
-Note that the problem is solved and results are presented in an automatically-applied per-unit system.
+Note that results are presented in an automatically-applied per-unit system.
-It is also highly challenging, and only a feasible solution is likely returned within the time limit for the script above.
+The instance is also challenging, and only a feasible solution is returned within the time limit for the script above.

 ## References
 [1] Alperovits, E., & Shamir, U. (1977).
 Design of optimal water distribution systems. _Water Resources Research_, _13_(6), 885-900.